How to Lay Brick Pavers: A Comprehensive Guide

 • Sand: For the bedding layer, about 1 inch thick, and for filling joints.

-• Edging Material: To keep pavers in place and maintain the integrity of the design.
+• Edging Material: To keep pavers in place and maintain the design’s shape.

 • Sealant (Optional): To protect pavers from stains and weather damage.